unicode-org/icu4x/docs/style-guide.md

 }
 ```

-In this example, the `get_or_insert` method accepts an owned value, in order to use it if the set does not contain it.
+In this example, the `get_or_insert` method accepts an owned value, in order to use it if the set does not contain it already.
-The `get_or_insert_owned` method, allows the user to pass a reference to a value that can implements `ToOwned`, and
+The `get_or_insert_owned` method allows the user to pass a reference to a value that implements `ToOwned`, and
 this trait will be used in the scenario of allocation.

 ### Pass Option<T> by value where possible :: suggested